VargaJoe/SenseNet-Simple-ReactApp/README.md

 - you create your "articles" under the categories
 - category/menu items has these fields:
 - article type has these fields: Lead, Body, Author, Publisher, PublishDate and a sensenet actions called as Cover, HxHImg and SOxSOImg to show images (these can be created easily with ImgResizeApplication)
+- you have to put your site logo as "logo.png" in sensenet repoitory under your site, eg /Root/Sites/yoursite/(structure)/Site/logo.png

 # How to test